satellite830/AnnoView/README.md

 python merge.py slayer_annoview2.csv slayer_pfam2.csv slayer_kegg2.csv taxa.csv output.csv
 ```

-Now, we have a new CSV file that contains not only a gene neighborhood dataset, but also its related taxonomic information and PFAM and KEGG annotations for the neighboring genes.
-We can now visualize the homology assignment by PFAM and KEGG in AnnoView.
+Now, we have a new CSV file (output.csv) that contains not only a gene neighborhood dataset, but also its related taxonomy information, PFAM and KEGG annotations for the neighboring genes, and center gene information that can be used by AnnoView for gene neibhborhood sorting.
+We can now visualize the automatically sorted gene neighborhoods, and homology assignment by PFAM and KEGG in AnnoView.